Village of Hope Haiti

 DIAPER DRIVE FOR HOMELESS MOTHERS: Children’s Home Society cares for young homeless mothers and their infants.
 CHS provides a 2 year program that teaches these young moms how to care responsibly for their baby, educates them and finds them work.
 HSLC is collecting diapers.
 We have also begun collecting baby clothes up to 24 months.
 If you knit or crochet, we are taking donations of baby booties and receiving blankets.
 Please bring them to church.
 Please contact Evelyn Lyerly with any questions at email@example.com or 561-308-1292.

 GLASSES FOR HAITI: We will continue to collect reading glasses and non-prescription sunglasses to be sent to the Village of Hope in Haiti.
-We will have a shipment going in late 2019.
+We will have a shipment going in Spring 2020.
 Please continue to donate and thank you for your support.

 SANDWICHES FOR THE NEEDY: Hard boiled eggs and sandwiches are needed each week for the hungry.
 Please bring individually wrapped sandwiches with no condiments and boiled eggs in a container and leave in the church kitchen refrigerator by 9:00 AM on Wednesday mornings.